fdilke/scala-exps/notes/Mottoes2.md

 - Notes to firm up vocab?

-- Expediant demise of the binary forms?
+- Expedient demise of the binary forms?